CDCgov/phdi-azure/docs/implementation-guide.md

 7. Open a new PR for your branch to `main`.

-8. After merging your PR, `dev` will be automatically deployed.
-Other environments can be deployed via github actions
+8. After merging your PR, `dev` will be automatically deployed from the `main` branch.
+Other environments can be deployed with the updated `main` via github actions